macleen/JS-LightWeight/README.md

 ## Components

-   -  **Helpers**.
+   -  **Helpers**\
-     Some helpers, those which are believed to be most needed in applications are redesigned or created
+     Some helpers, those which are believed to be most needed in applications are redesigned or created\

-   -  **Storage engine**.
+   -  **Storage engine**\
-     (local and cross session) using the native Browser API (session and local storage API).
+     (local and cross session) using the native Browser API (session and local storage API)\
-     2 MB to 10 MB size of data can be stored on the client machine depending on the browser. for chrome: Web storage APIs (Local & Session ) remain fixed at 5 MB.
+     2 MB to 10 MB size of data can be stored on the client machine depending on the browser\
+     for chrome: Web storage APIs (Local & Session ) remain fixed at 5 MB\

-   - **Async pipelining**.
+   - **Async pipelining**\
-     Using promise chaining ( sequential function queue execution ).
+     Using promise chaining ( sequential function queue execution )\
-     Queue can be executed **forward(FIFO), backward(LIFO) or random**. very usefull in currying/function composition.
+     Queue can be executed **forward(FIFO), backward(LIFO) or random** very usefull in currying/function composition\
-     could also be coupled to any async API such as ajax or the fetch API.
+     could also be coupled to any async API such as ajax or the fetch API\

 ---------------------------------------------------------